New statues, education center honor Neil Armstrong in Ohio

 WAPAKONETA, Ohio (AP) — New statues of astronaut Neil Armstrong will be displayed and an education center dedicated in his name as his small Ohio hometown celebrates its native son’s history-making moon mission 50 years ago this month.

-Ohio Gov. Mike DeWine plans to take part in festivities Sunday at the Armstrong Air and Space Museum in Wapakoneta.
+Ohio Gov. Mike DeWine plans to take part in festivities Sunday at the Armstrong Air and Space Museum in Wapakoneta (wah-puh-kuh-NET’-uh).
 New statues at the museum depict Armstrong as a boy and as a test pilot.

 The museum will dedicate the Neil Armstrong STEM Inspiration Center, promoting science, technology, engineering and math learning.